sundarram1608/statistical_data_analysis/README.md

 - Fork & Clone the repository
 - Install the above libraries (virtual environment recommended) if not available using the command `pip install` in terminal
 - Open the Code file and run all the cells.
 (Same Folder hierarchy as in repository to be used)

+* This analysis was performed by me as a part of my course work in Post Graduate Program in Data Science & Business Analytics.